-The limit of detection of the prototype in terms of filter load is $LoD = 0.19 \mu g$ -C. In terms of ambient concentrations, this translates to a LoD = 0.32 or $0.16 \mu g$ -Cm-3 for a 1 and 2h of sampling at $10 L \min^{-1}$ respectively.
+The limit of detection of the prototype in terms of filter load is $LoD=0.19~\mu g$ -C. In terms of ambient concentrations, this translates to a $LoD=0.32~\mu g$ -C/m3 or $LoD=0.16~\mu g$ -C/m3 for a one and two hours of sampling at 10 lpm respectively.
 Thus, the method is also suitable for continuous TC measurement in our environment.
-In a future publication, we will report on several months of use at various locations (urban to high alpine) in Switzerland.
-The upper limit of the measurement technique is set by the upper range of the CO2 sensor and is higher for heterogeneous samples than for homogeneous samples.
-We have currently successfully measured filter loads up to TC = 554μ g-C. FATCAT was validated against aerosol mass measurements using TEOM and against TC from TOT analysis.
-Experiments carried out with standard laboratory-generated samples and batch-operated wood-burning stoves' emissions displayed a high level of correlation between these methods.
-We also demonstrate that the combination of TC calculated using FATCAT with measurements of aerosol mass can serve as a technique for evaluating the carbonaceous fraction, $f{\rm C}$, of aerosol samples.
+In a future publication (Keller et al., in preparation), we will report on several months of use at various locations (urban to high alpine) in Switzerland.
+The upper limit of the measurement technique is set by the upper range of the $CO_2$ sensor and is higher for heterogeneous samples than for homogeneous samples.
+We have currently successfully measured filter loads up to $TC=554~\mu g$ -C. FATCAT was validated against aerosol mass measurements using TEOM and against TC from TOT analysis.
+Experiments carried out with standard laboratory-generated samples and batch operated logwood stoves' emissions displayed a high level of correlation between these methods.
+We also demonstrate that the combination of TC calculated using FATCAT with measurements of aerosol mass can serve as a technique for evaluating the carbonaceous fraction, $f_C$ , of aerosol samples.

 Another unique feature of our system is the generation of fast thermograms that contain information about the volatility and refractoriness of carbonaceous particles.
-Components like SOM, primary OC and soot evolve at different times during the analysis.
+Components like SOM, primary OC, and soot evolve at different times during the analysis.
 This is analogous to thermograms generated through thermal-optical methods but without imposing an artificial separation of the carbonaceous material into arbitrary subfractions and without the need for different analysis gases.
-Samples from wood-burning emissions or propane flame soot that would appear in the same subfraction of a thermal-optical analysis can be distinguished through additional nuances in the fast thermograms.
+Samples from wood burning emissions or propane flame soot that would appear in the same subfraction of a thermal-optical analysis can be distinguished through additional nuances in the fast thermograms.
 This feature will be studied further with a long-term employment of FATCAT for ambient air monitoring, where fast thermograms contain information about the aerosol composition which could be used for source apportionment studies.